hungrybluedev/v-benchmarks/fibonacci/README.md

 Obviously, the runtime for executable only makes sense if you precompile the program and deploy it.
 In that case, it will run as fast as possible, while your Python deployment will have longer runtime.
 Therefore, for quick prototyping, it is recommended to just use `v run program.v` and use `v -prod program.v -o path/to/binary/program` for compilation.

-Additionally, there was no optimisation performed by us, the developer.
+Additionally, there was no optimisation performed by us, the developers.
 This is just a simple demonstration and in case you want to generate Fibonacci numbers, prefer the formulae that are available on the Wikipedia page.